Roofing Permits in Goldsboro, NC

 Common Exemptions

-- Minor repairs, like replacing individual shingles or patching small leaks
+- Minor repairs such as replacing a few shingles or patching small leaks

 ✅ Usually Required